 7. Why do hashtags work on some photos but not others?

-Simply because some photos are better than others.
+Because hashtag results can differ a lot even on similar photos.
 Even if you’ve done the hard work and researched 30 relevant hashtags, it still doesn’t mean you’re guaranteed to be hitting crazy reach and engagement on all your photos.

 Say you’ve even uploaded two ‘similar’ photos of your nails with the same #nail relevant hashtag groups but one post went bank with hashtag reach but the other was a bit meh?
 Blame the photo, not the hashtags.
 Even though you may think the photos are similar (and as equally lovely), there might be one key difference that is essentially the secret ingredient to the success of that post.
 It may be something as simple as the colour of nail polish or even your lighting.